 A small, intimate environment is wonderful for children in their first experience ‘leaving’ you.
-A smaller, calmer space (such as our standalone Nursery Building), provides a less overwhelming and confronting experience for children.
-They feel greater ability to take ownership of their space a feel a sense of belonging to their new community.
+A smaller, calmer space (such as our standalone Nursery Building), provides a less overwhelming and comforting experience for children.
+They feel greater ability to take ownership of their space and feel a sense of belonging to their new community.

 Their new ‘school’ space should very much feel like an extension of their happy home environment, and therefore provide the child with feelings of trust and excitement so that it’s a place they will enjoy going.